mario-goulart/egg-layer/README.md

     * none: only generate the Makefile.
     * unpack: fetch egg and its dependencies and unpack them.

+  --config-file|-c <file>:
+    Specify a configuration file alternative to the default one ($HOME/.egglayer.conf).

   --force-dependencies:
     Force processing actions for dependencies.
 Without this option, actions for dependencies which are already installed will be skipped.